 - Territory for the cat to relax

 Make this easier for your cat by providing a welcoming, comforting environment.
 A relaxed, confident cat will have little reason to grow angry.
-Coupled with moderating your own behavior, this will lead to a harmonious living arrangement.
+Coupled with moderating your own behavior, this will soon lead to the return of a harmonious living arrangement.

 Do Cats Forgive Abuse?

 Cats do not assume that humans are friendly.
 The onus is on the individual to prove that he/she is a kind and friendly person.
-A cat will have an innate suspicion of humans.
-Abuse will magnify this issue.
+A cat will have an innate suspicion of humans, and any abuse will just magnify this issue.

-The cat will avoid its abuser, and potentially anybody that reminds the cat of them.
-This reminder will be triggered by the senses.
-Anything your cat associates with its abuser can trigger negative associations, such as a perfume/cologne, item of clothing, or tone of voice.
+The cat will avoid its abuser and, unfairly, anybody who reminds it of them.
+Anything your cat associates with its abuser can trigger negative associations, such as cologne, clothing, and tone of voice.

-If you treat the cat well, and follow a strict routine, it may slowly but surely forgive.
-This is not a guarantee.
+If you treat your cat well and follow a strict routine, it may eventually forgive you.
+This is not a guarantee, though.
 Some cats are so traumatized that they cannot look beyond past experiences.
-Others will steadily come to a wary sense of truce.

 Do Cats Forgive Other Cats?

-Sadly, cats are also stubborn.
-Walking away in the face of provocation is seen as a sign of weakness.
-The cat will cede territory, and dominant status.
+Cats are also stubborn.
+Walking away in the face of provocation is seen as a sign of weakness as the cat will cede territory and dominant status.
 As a result, neither cat will want to back down.
 Eventually, this leads to a physical confrontation.

 Both cats will claw and bite, hoping to end the conflict as quickly as possible.
-If one cat is seriously hurt, it will remember this.
-This means the cat will avoid the other feline, at least for a while.
+If one cat is seriously hurt, it will remember this adverse experience.
+The cat will avoid the other feline, at least for a while.

-Cats with a pre-existing bond are likelier to forgive each other after a fight.
+Cats with an existing bond are likelier to forgive each other after a fight.
 The cats will accept that territorial squabbles are part of their life.
-This means that cats can co-exist in the home, despite any occasional conflict.
+So, cats can co-exist in the home, despite the bit of occasional conflict.

-If two stray cats fight on their first meeting, they are unlikely to ever be friends.
-The cats have just one memory and association with each other – pain and conflict.
-But two domesticated house cats don’t hold grudges.
+If two stray cats fight on their first meeting, they won’t become friends.
+The cats have a very negative memory association with each other.
+However, two domesticated house cats are unlikely to hold grudges.